 Eloy Lindeijer, chief investment officer, PGGM

-€ 2,950 (excl.
-21% VAT) including course materials, lunches, and snacks.
-This fee does not include hotel accommodation.
+€ 3,300 (excl.
+21% VAT) including course materials, and lunches and snacks if applicable.
+These fees do not include hotel accommodation.

-10% discount for alumni from Erasmus University Rotterdam and RSM, and for members of the Erasmus Platform for Sustainable Value Creation.
+10% discount for alumni from Erasmus University Rotterdam and RSM, and for (corporate) partners of the Erasmus Platform for Sustainable Value Creation.
 More information about the alumni discount.
 View the platform's current list of (corporate) partners to see if you are eligible for the 10% discount.

 General terms and conditions

 Our general terms and conditions apply when you register for an open programme.
 Please review them to learn more about our policies for cancellation, deferral and substitution.

 The programme takes place in the Bayle building on the Woudestein Campus of Erasmus University Rotterdam.

 We recommend Novotel Rotterdam Brainpark Hotel, adjacent to the university and less than five minutes’ walk from campus.
 Participants benefit from special rates.